-- 5. THE CONDITION FOR WHICH A CHARACTERISTIC IS CONSTANT PHYSICAL AND NERVOUS-MENTAL DEPLETION AS A RESULT OF DIGESTION OF THE DIGESTIVE PROCESSES AND THE SUCTION OF FOOD IS CALLED - 6.
-COMPLAINTS OF LACK OF APPETIT, Nausea, Vomiting, Vomiting, rumbling, UNSTABLE CHAIR RELATING TO THE GROUP
+5. THE CONDITION FOR WHICH A CHARACTERISTIC IS CONSTANT PHYSICAL AND NERVOUS-MENTAL DEPLETION AS A RESULT OF DIGESTION OF THE DIGESTIVE PROCESSES AND THE SUCTION OF

+6. COMPLAINTS OF LACK OF APPETIT, Nausea, Vomiting, Vomiting, rumbling, UNSTABLE CHAIR RELATING TO THE GROUP

-7. A patient, 36 years old, was admitted to the hospital with complaints of pain in the epigastrium, belching with a small amount (up to 100 ml) of bile, 1-2 times a
+7. A patient, 36 years old, was admitted to the hospital with complaints of pain in the epigastrium, belching with a small amount (up to 100 ml) of bile, 1-2 times a month.
+These symptoms began to occur after eating, five months after undergoing a resection of the stomach.
+The patient describes his feelings in this way: "After eating, heaviness appears in the epigastric region, then bloating and pain.
+Then, in the right half, everything fails somewhere with a rumbling, burping occurs with bile."

-CLINIC OF DI ISEASE TESTIMONIES AVAILABILITY IN A PATIENT SYNDROME
+CLINIC OF DISEASE TESTIMONIES AVAILABILITY IN A PATIENT SYNDROME d) stomach stump cancer